laurencelundblade/QCBOR/README.md

 code because Usefulbuf provides similar defenses and this code was carefully written to be defensive.

-Use fewer of the encode functions, particularly avoid floating-point and bstr wrapping.
-This combined with dead-stripping works very well to automatically omit functions that are not needed on the encode side.

 Disable features with defines like QCBOR_CONFIG_DISABLE_EXP_AND_MANTISSA (saves about 400 bytes) and QCBOR_DISABLE_PREFERRED_FLOAT (saves about 900 bytes).
 This is the primary means of reducing code on the decode side.
 More of these defines are planned than are currently implemented, but they are a little complex to implement because all the combination configurations must be tested.

 ## Other Software Using QCBOR